 Would you say that GPs in your area are learning from the referrals that they would have made initially, and that they are starting to try their own treatment before seeking advice?

-Both pathways have separate questions and we, as consultants take it in turns every day to answer the lesions queries.
-There’s a wide variety of types of lesions and rashes coming in, and this educates the GPs who learn how to use each pathway overtime and we have found that the queries coming through are improving with time.”
+Both pathways have separate questions and we, as consultants take turns every day to answer the lesion queries.
+There’s a wide variety of types of lesions and rashes coming in, and this educates the GPs who learn how to use each pathway over time, and we have found that the queries coming through are improving with time.’

 What are the benefits of using dermoscopy alongside Consultant Connect?